SS William and Mary Victory

 The SS William and Mary was a Victory ship built during World War II.

+Named for the College of William & Mary, an American flag flown on the vessel survives in the college's Swem Library's special collections.

 Service life

 SS William and Mary Victory was part of the series of Victory ships named after educational institutions, in this case, the College of William and Mary.
 Her design type was VC2-S-AP2/WSAT.
 Her Maritime Commission (MCV) hull number was 652 and her shipyard number was 1597.
 She was built by Bethlehem Shipbuilding Corporation in Baltimore, Maryland.

 She was launched and christened on 20 April 1945.
 Her sponsor was Eleanor Harvey, the retiring president of the Women Students' Cooperative Government Association at the College of William and Mary and a member of the class of 1945.
-U.S. Naval Air Corps Lieutenant Robert Eastman, an alumnus of the College, pushed the button that released the ship into the water.
+U.S. Naval Air Corps Lieutenant Robert Eastman, an alumnus of the college, pushed the button that released the ship into the water.
 Edie Harwood, president of the Women Students' Cooperative Government Association, was Harvey's maid of honor.